ptyadana/SQL-Data-Analysis-and-Visualization-Projects/readme.md

+# MySQL Notes & Exercises
-just mysql notes and exercises
+just mysql notes and exercises.

+## Exercises
+exercises are from challenges from Udemy course **The Ultimate MySQL Bootcamp: Go from SQL Beginner to Expert**